Nvidia Geforce vs Quadro

 Quadro G Series GPUsedit

 The Quadro GP100 (Pascal) and GV100 (Volta) are souped up cards with added features for running compute software, deep learning algorithms and other such things that are currently unsupported in TouchDesigner.
-They support more FP64 cores, which is again something not currently utilized by TouchDesigner.
-These ultra high end cards will likely run TouchDesigner fine, but the expensive features you are paying for will not be utilized in any way by TouchDesigner “out of the box”.
+They are missing important features that are required to run 3D apps, and will run TouchDesigner poorly.

 Tesla GPUs are are designed for running compute type applications and virtualization workstation and are currently not compatible with TouchDesigner.
 Tesla GPUs are equipped with Tensor cores in addition to the standard Nvidia GPU, “Cuda Cores”.
 These generally drive up the price as can be seen with the Quadro G Series and the Volta Generation.
 Please let us know if you have an application for this technology.

 There are wide range of GPU features that vary from card to card.
 This section isolates the most important stats for comparison.

 FLOPs stands for “floating-point operations per second.”
 Floating-point performance is a measurement of the raw processing power of the GPU, and therefore has been a quick way to compare GPUs.
 With the introduction of Compute cores, Tesla cores and RTX cores, the FLOPs total is getting a massive boost in the general stats.
 However many of the technologies that boost the numbers are currently not utilized by TouchDesigner.
 Therefore it is increasingly difficult to compare the singular GFLOP numbers between for example the Maxwell and Pascal line vs the Volta and Turing lines that have these new core types and include the stats rolled into a single value.